dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/utility/file-fetcher.md

 **Return Value**

-A bool value that indicates whether there is a next image to fetch.
+A boolean value that indicates whether there is a next image to fetch.

 ### getImage